Dong Jingwei: Hong Kong national security chief

 On 18 July 2023, Hong Kong Chief Executive John Lee Ka-chiu welcomed Dong's appointment to lead the Office for Safeguarding National Security, which oversees national security in Hong Kong.

 On 31 March 2025, Dong was among six officials in Hong Kong and Mainland China sanctioned by the United States for their role in persecuting exiled pro-democracy activists.

+On 17 July 2026, the United States Treasury deleted the sanctions on nine of the (former) officials in Mainland China and Hong Kong including Dong Jingwei, following the ending of state of emergency regarding Hong Kong.

 Personal life

 Dong is a native of Zhao County, Hebei province.
 Educated in China, his postgraduate studies include a Masters of Science.
 He has a daughter, Dong Yang.